codeMAHDI/interview_prep./lib/DOC.md

    Type	 When Used	          Benefit	                         Example JIT	 During development	  Fast testing (hot reload)	         flutter run AOT	 For release	      Fast app + secure code	         flutter build apk

+8. **Widget life cycle**

+#     Key Concepts
+   StatelessWidget: Only has build().
+No lifecycle.
+   StatefulWidget: Has full lifecycle because its UI can change.

+   createState()->Called once when the widget is created, Creates the State object.(@override State<MyWidget> createState() => _MyWidgetState();)
+   ↓
+   initState()->Called once when the State is inserted into the widget tree, Use it to initialize data, start animations, etc.
+   ↓
+   build()->Called every time UI needs to be updated, Returns the UI of the widget. ←→ didUpdateWidget()->Called when the parent widget changes and needs to update this widget.
+   ↓
+   dispose()->Called when the widget is removed from the tree, Clean up (e.g., close streams, controllers).

+9.